Munich gravel plain

 The Munich gravel plain (Münchner Schotterebene) is an outwash plain in Upper Bavaria, Germany, formed during Late Pleistocene glacial periods.
-Characterized by its very wide extension, it comprises sandur terraces and the floodplain of the Isar river.
-These most recent deposits overlie the Neogene Molasse basin of the Alpine Foreland, which in contrast comprises fine-grained fluviatile and lacustrine facies.
+Covering a triangular area of around 1500 km2, it comprises sandur terraces and the floodplain of the Isar, on which the city of Munich and most of its surroundings are built.
+These most recent deposits overlie the Neogene Molasse basin of the Alpine Foreland, which by contrast comprises fine-grained fluviatile and lacustrine facies.
+Its sand and gravel have long been extracted for construction, leaving many former pits that are now lakes.